 - Click Display Settings

-- Scroll all the way down, and look for Graphics Settings
+- Scroll down, and look for Graphics Settings

-- Once in the Graphics Settings, look for Graphics Performance Preference section
+- Once in the Graphics Settings, look for the Graphics Performance Preference section

 - Click Browse

 - Find the installation folder of the game